AVI8R13/bot/README.md

 5. Run the bot:
    - Run the `client.py` file in your ide/text editor of choice
-   - If you've set up the bot correctl, you should see 'Client is running!' in your terminal.
+   - If you've set up the bot correctly, you should see 'Client is running!' in your terminal and the bot will be online.

 ## Prerequisites